Reformed Church of Notre-Dame, Orbe: History

 The Great Church of Orbe was founded in the 12th century and destroyed for the first time in 1407 by a fire that devastated the whole building except the four walls and a few pillars.
 The church was re-built beginning in 1408 and completed a century later by Balthazar Huguenin and Balthazar Jeanneret with the walls included in the city walls.
 The works were ended by architect Antoine Lagniaz, who re-built the nave and the side aisles between 1521 and 1525.
 Moreover, three side chapels were enlarged in 1687.

 The Post-Gothic church has five naves and notably features statues on the keystone, as well as capitals that represent Jesus Christ and the Virgin Mary surrounded by angels.

-After the city was conquered by the canton of Berne in 1536 and after the introduction of the Reformation, the church became a temple and was shared by both faiths.
+After the city was conquered by the canton of Bern in 1536 and after the introduction of the Reformation, the church became a temple and was shared by both faiths.
 The Protestant progressively made exclusive use of the building and installed a statue of reformer Pierre Viret (a native of Orbe) in the building in 1911.

 The temple was listed among the Swiss Cultural Property of National Significance.